Semyon-champion/Arduino-MQTT-greenhouse-server/README.md

 This project contains source files, written on Arduino C.
 Main goal of this project is to make MQTT server and website connected to it.
 Settings which i've used on MQTT server panel on Arduino, i will add later.
+# To make all works you also need to connect Python paho library:https://pypi.org/project/paho-mqtt/